AmberForrester/Portfolio/README.md

 ## Prerequisites

-<h5 align='center'>Main Page Spotlight Feature2024 Portfolio</h5>
+<h5 align='center'>Main Page Spotlight Feature</h5>

-Create a spotlight feature on the main page within the `Hero.tsx` file using [Aceternity UI](https://ui.aceternity.com/).<br />
+Create a spotlight feature on the main page within the `Hero.tsx` file using [Aceternity UI](https://ui.aceternity.com/).
 Once on the website use CTRL + K to bring up the search functionality, then type: spotlight and follow installation instructions: <br />

 Open a ***second*** terminal to install dependencies and copy code:
 ```
 npm i framer-motion clsx tailwind-merge
 ```

-Create a folder within the root folder named `lib`.<br />
-Within that folder a new file named `utils.ts`, then add the *Add util file* code as a helper function to make everything work with TailwindCSS:
+Create a folder within the root folder named `lib`.
+Within that folder create a new file named `utils.ts`, then add the *"Add util file"* code as a helper function to make everything work with TailwindCSS:
 ```ts
 import { ClassValue, clsx } from "clsx";
 import { twMerge } from "tailwind-merge";